 Ptolemy and Hypatia

 African scientists continued to work all through the Roman Empire, though the Library at Alexandria seems to have been shorter and shorter of money for books and researchers.
-The geographer Ptolemy was born in Egypt about 90 AD, and worked at the University in Alexandria.
-He drew a map of the world, and tried to figure out how the planets moved.

 Learn by doing: observe the elephants at the zoo and take notes